Most furnaces these days are purchased with two factors in mind (in this particular order):

-The American Council for Energy Efficient Economy broke down the savings that could be experienced when a homeowners switches from an old furnace of 50% AFUE, to a new model with a 95% rating.
+The American Council for Energy Efficient Economy broke down the savings that could be experienced when a homeowner switches from an old furnace of 50% AFUE to a new model with a 95% rating.

 - For each $100 a homeowner with the 50% model spent, a homeowner with a 95% AFUE furnace would spend $53.
-Potentially thousands of $$$ in savings in a year.
+That’s potentially thousands of dollars in savings in a year.

 It doesn’t take much to get an accurate quote on your new furnace and installation.
-Just call a member of our team for the most accurate, transparent quote around.
+Just contact a member of the Advantage Airtech team for the most accurate, transparent quote around.